Philippines Scholarships

 The Freeman Awards for Study in Asia have been instrumental in assisting hundreds of students with funding for studies in the Philippines and other Asian countries.
 The funding is provided from philanthropic sources to make sure U.S. students have the opportunity to experience Asian cultures that in many cases have been beyond their reach.
 Applicants may apply for summer, semester or year programs.
 Preference is given to those who have never been abroad.
 Selections are made on the basis of both academic merit and financial need.
 Up to $7,000 is possible for a year program.

 The Luce Scholars Program is funded by the Henry Luce Foundation.
 Part of the Foundation’s mission is to support the educational pursuits of students and professionals who require knowledge of Asia, including the Philippines.
+The program is open to graduating seniors, graduate students and professionals under 30 years of age in all fields of study.
 Candidates must be recommended for the scholarships by faculty.
-Scholarships include travel, housing and stipend for a year program.
+Scholarships include language training, travel, housing and stipend for a year program.

-The Philippines Fellowship Program sponsored by the Asian Cultural Council is one of the organization’s newest offerings.
-The fellowships provide a two-way opportunity for Filipino and American artists and researchers to fund a stint of time in each other’s country.
-The Council sponsors a generous number of very attractive fellowships to all areas of Asia.
+The Asian Cultural Council grants are awarded to American and Asian artists in a cross cultural exchange program.
+The Philippines Fellowship Program is one of the organization’s newest offerings.
+The fellowships provide a two-way opportunity for Filipino and American artists to fund research, study, specialized training or non-commercial artistic pursuits in each other’s country.
+The Council sponsors a generous number of very attractive grants to all areas of Asia.